Budapest Practice 2: Vettel and Red Bull unotuchable

 Out of the top ten the pecking order appears to be Williams followed by Sauber, Toro Rosso, Caterham and Marussia.

 That Vettel and Red Bull have the upper hand after three hours of free practice in Hungary is undeniable, but perhaps the only comforting factor to the rest is that the gap at the top was significantly reduced between sessions.
-(Apex)
+(GP247)

 Subbed by AJN.